Writing Intensive Courses

 Since not all writing-intensive courses are offered every semester, students are advised to search the Class Schedule for course availability each semester.

-More information about the writing-intensive course program is available at the Writing Center.
+More information about the writing-intensive course program is available at the Student Success Center.